-DIFFERENCES No. of Description of main differences Main differences on which Main justification
+DIFFERENCES No. of diff.
+Description of main differences Main differences on which level: Main justification MAIN AREAS Issues: Int.

-diff. level:

-MAIN AREAS Issues: Int.
 Nat.gov.
 Nat. priv.

-Livestock 15 Max. number of animals/ha =/- = + Ecology principle
+Livestock 15 Max. number of animals/ha =/- = + Ecology principle stocking density

-stocking density

 Consumers:

 The consumers are becoming increasingly aware of the environment.
 Therefore high animal stocking densities and manure application rates on organic farms as well as landless husbandry farming may have a negative influence on the consumers' perception of organic farming.